 An extension screwed to the miter-gauge head will improve the quality and accuracy of your cuts.
 Use a flat length of 3⁄4 " plywood, MDF, or hardwood, as shown in photo.

 The extra surface steadies longer stock.
 An extension that reaches past the blade backs up the cut, preventing tear-out on the back edge of the workpiece.

 Keep it down

 If your benchtop saw won't accept a dado blade to cut a rabbet, you need to make a series of cuts and nudge the fence over slightly between passes.
 The trick with this method is getting each cut precisely the same depth.
-Photo left, shows a simple way to apply consistent pressure downward during each pass.
+Photo above, shows a simple way to apply consistent pressure downward during each pass.
 A hold-down prevents the workpiece from rising off the table, ensuring cuts of equal depth.
 When clamping the hold-down to the fence, use the workpiece as a gauge.
 Bevel the leading edge of the hold-down to guide the board under it.